 The Australian Institute of Health and Welfare defines ‘disability’ as ‘profound or severe core limitations’ with activities such as self-care, mobility and communication.
-The Australian Bureau of Statistics estimates that around 7% (or 290,000) of Australian children aged between 0-14 years of age live with some level of disability.
+The Australian Bureau of Statistics estimates that around 7% (or 290,000) of Australian children aged between 0-14 years live with some disability.
 Of these children, intellectual and sensory/speech disabilities had the highest prevalence.
-The most commonly affected age group includes children aged 5-9 (5.8%) followed by 10-14 (3.9%) and 0-4 (2.2%).
-Core limitations are more commonly seen in the Indigenous population (30%) and amongst families of lower socioeconomic status.
+The most commonly affected age group includes children aged 5-9 (5.8%), followed by 10-14 (3.9%) and 0-4 (2.2%).
+Core limitations are commonly seen in the Indigenous population (30%) and amongst families of lower socioeconomic status.

 These statistics suggest that there will be a reasonably high likelihood that a doctor will be required to care for a child with a disability in any paediatric rotation.
 Therefore it’s important to have at least some knowledge of how to deal with issues that may arise.
-Caring for sick children at the best of times is daunting, and even more so for inexperienced junior doctors.
-Caring for sick children with additional limitations adds an extra element of difficulty that requires guidance.
-With no how-to guide and little research, I asked parents of children with disabilities to share their medical stories and drew on my own respite care experience to highlight some issues which doctors may face when caring for children with special needs in an acute care setting.
+Caring for sick children at the best of times is daunting, even more so for inexperienced junior doctors.
+Caring for sick children with additional limitations adds an element of difficulty requiring guidance.
+With no how-to guide and little research, I asked parents of children with disabilities to share their medical stories.
+I drew on my own respite care experience to highlight some issues doctors may face when caring for children with special needs in an acute care setting.

 David*, a 4- year old boy, was rushed to emergency by his mum for extreme abdominal pain,that later turned out to be appendicitis.
 At the time, he was undergoing testing for an autism spectrum disorder due to ongoing sensory processing issues.
 One of the ways this manifested was his disdain for oral pain medications.
 His mother explained that “they aren’t just yuk in taste for him- they are traumatic and he becomes hysterical to the point of vomiting.”